oeh-tnf/JKU-Games-Page/03_turniere.md

 ### Border Clash (LAN Area) - Saturday, 7pm
 <em>Fortify your borders and unleash your armies in this epic online game.</em><br>
-The very first tournament of this game was brought to you by the GameDev Club.<br>
 Border Clash is a tactical, simultaneous turn-based, multiplayer strategy game where you manage resources, research technologies, build an army and invade countries to expand your territory.<br>
 If you’re not already familiar with the game, please arrive about an hour before the tournament starts, so you can get keys for the beta, install the game on your device, and familiarize yourself with the gameplay.
-(Or you can check it out even sooner at the GameDev area.)
+(Or you can check it out even sooner at the GameDev area, or directly on <a href="https://store.steampowered.com/app/2467480/Border_Clash">Steam</a>)

 ### Cup Stacking (DICE Area) - Saturday, 10pm
 <em>A discipline easy to learn, but hard to master.</em><br>